cjmcdonald42/mxMoodle/docs/ABOUT_US.md

 ### Summer 2022
 Moodle v4 is planned to release in November of 2021 with 4.1 scheduled for release in May of 2022.
-We will develop toward mxMoodle v4 for a summer 2022 upgrade.
+The 2021-2022 school year will be spent developing toward mxMoodle v4.1 for a Summer 2022 upgrade.